Differentiation Between Faults and Cyberattacks through Combined Analysis of Cyberspace Logs and Physical Measurements: Conclusion and Future Work

 This paper introduces the first combined analysis of physical measurements and cyberspace information to differentiate faults and cyberattacks in DER systems.
 In particular, a non-trivial taint analysis technique is proposed to efficiently capture the propagation of untrusted data in DER application programs, along with devising a set of patterns to bridge the semantic gap between cyber and physical sides.
 During analysis, the generated graph is traversed to match a set of patterns, and the decision on the root cause of system failure is made based on the pattern-matching results.

-One future work is to make the reasoning of the pattern-matching results more automatic.
+However, the proposed analysis framework still requires human intervention during the Incident-Related Path Selection and Root-Cause Reasoning stages of Phase II.
+Specifically, security analysts must leverage event sequences and his expertise to identify relevant paths and interpret pattern-matching results.
+One future direction could focus on further automating these stages, particularly by developing techniques that can automatically reason over pattern-matching results and infer the most likely root causes, thereby improving the scalability and efficiency of the overall analysis process.

 \begingroup \makeatletter \@openbib@code{\itemsep\z@} \makeatother \bstctlcite{IEEEexample:BSTcontrol} \endgroup